panda3d/panda3d-docs/distribution/troubleshooting.rst

    Have you included an audio plug-in, such as ``p3openal_audio``, in your ``setup.py`` file?

+Application crashes without a helpful error message
+   By default, ``build_apps`` will use a version of Panda3D that is built with optimizations enabled.
+This also means that many checks and error messages are disabled.
+It may help when debugging an application that only crashes in its compiled form to use a non-optimized build of Panda3D.
+This can be done by adding ``'use_optimized_wheels': False`` to ``setup.py``.

 No wheels available for dependency package
    The standard way to distribute Python packages is via .whl files uploaded to `PyPI <https://pypi.org/>`__.
 Nevertheless, it is possible that a .whl file